direwolf420/BetterAutosave/README.md

 **Notes:**
 * Only in singleplayer: Requires the "Autosave" setting in the game settings to be turned on
 * The serversided world saving once an ingame day will still happen regardless
+* Minimum interval is 30 seconds for stability reasons